-The following table sets for the use of proceeds from the Company's \$15.0 million bought deal offering which closed on May 15, 2020:
+The following table sets for the use of proceeds from the Company's two bought deal offerings completed over the last four quarters.

-Disclosure in the May 2020 Prospectus Use of Proceeds (as at December 31, 2020) The Company believes it is prudent, particularly in light of the effects of the COVID-19 pandemic, to secure capital for general corporate and working capital purposes to ensure that the Company maintains sufficient liquidity and capital resources in the near to medium term.
+Date Туре Gross Proceeds Initially Intended Use of Proceeds Actual Usage of Proceeds May 29, 2020 Underwritten bought deal offering \$15.0 million The Company believes it is prudent, particularly in light of the effects of the COVID-19 pandemic, to secure capital for general corporate and working capital purposes to ensure that the Company maintains sufficient liquidity and capital resources in the near to medium term.
 In addition, the Company wishes to ensure that it has sufficient cash on hand in order to participate in new opportunities in the cannabis market if, as, and when they arise.
 The net proceeds of the May 2020 Offering have been used as follows: - Approximately \$9.5 million towards capital investments and related costs, including the construction of facilities at the Port Perry site to support additional outdoor harvest production on 86 acres, construction and completion of the Grimsby greenhouse facility and expansion of the Company's modernized Paris facility; and Approximately \$5.5 million towards interest expenses associated with the outstanding convertible debentures of the Company in the amount of \$65.3 million.
+March 9, 2021 Underwritten bought deal offering \$22.7 million The Company expects to use the proceeds for general corporate purposes, which may include: (i) working capital; (ii) capital expenditures; and (iii) debt repayments.
+As of March 31st, 2021, \$3.4 million of the proceeds was applied towards working capital and capital expenditures (\$2.4 and \$1.0 million respectively).
+There is an estimated \$17.7 million of the proceeds remaining at period end.